Myanmar: What can we expect from Aung San Suu Kyi trial? | DW | 30.09.2021

 Alongside her father, she will now likely become the country's most significant symbolic figure.

-At the same time, the opposition is turning away from Aung San Suu Kyi when it comes to concrete policies.
+At the same time, the opposition is turning away from Suu Kyi when it comes to concrete policies.

 The young Generation Z, the civil disobedience movement, the National Unity Government (NUG) formed by opponents of the coup to create an internal government-in-waiting and the People's Defense Force (PDF), an armed opposition group, are all going their own ways.